5 Steps to Creating a Valuable Question & Answers Community

 Let’s say that your customer Joe Smith asks a question in your Q & A Community, and he gets 5 different solutions in return.
 Worse yet, the responders are bickering about which is the best answer.
 What’s your Joe to do?

-You must make sure there’s some way for the right answer to be chosen and clearly indicate which answer is correct.
-Distinctly identify the question as being “resolved” in the title.
-Highlight when the person answering a question is actually an official staff member, and not just a community member.
+- Make sure there’s some way for the right answer to be chosen and clearly indicate which answer is correct.

 All these little bits and pieces will help people quickly find the right solution, while members of your community continue providing insight as to whether or not the chosen answer worked for them.